reactiveui/Akavache/component/GettingStarted.md

 Interacting with Akavache is primarily done through an object called `BlobCache`.
-At App startup, you must first set your app's name via `BlobCache.ApplicationName` - on the desktop, your application's data will be stored in `%AppData%\[ApplicationName]` and `%LocalAppData%\[ApplicationName]`.
+At App startup, you must first set your app's name via `BlobCache.ApplicationName` (note that on iOS / OS X, this is done for you automatically) - on the desktop, your application's data will be stored in `%AppData%\[ApplicationName]` and `%LocalAppData%\[ApplicationName]`.
 Store data that should be shared between different machines in `BlobCache.UserAccount` and store data that is throwaway or per-machine (such as images) in `BlobCache.LocalMachine`.

 The most straightforward way to use Akavache is via the object extensions: